 When surgery is needed, treatment costs in Sierra Leone are very low.
 Cataracts can be removed for about $80 per eye.
 Charges are similar for Pterygium, a membrane that frequently invades the cornea in people living near the Equator.
 This low price allows Africa Surgery to finance this type of eye surgery for a large number of needy individuals.

-Every year Africa Surgery collects used prescription eye glasses and sunglasses from a few eye care professionals around New Jersey and donates them to the Baptist Eye Hospital, which dispenses them to people who could not otherwise afford lens correction.
+Every year Africa Surgery collects used prescription eye glasses and sunglasses from a few eye care professionals around New Jersey and donates them to hospital eye programs, which dispense them to people who cannot afford lens correction.